-These new tools offer much faster access to information, accounting tools, resources and bank accounts.
+- Using cloud apps: These new tools offer much faster access to information, accounting tools, resources and bank accounts

 With the internet, and especially cloud computing, farmers can take advantage of the latest farming software.
 Good farm accounting software will have direct feeds in place for banks and farm suppliers.
 This means you can manage all your resources, suppliers and partners from one place.

 It is possible to manage the accounts of a small or even medium-sized farm on your own, but the time and complexity involved mean it will be hard work.
 If you're running a family farm then you may be able to designate one member of the family to handle the accounts while another looks after the day-to-day running of the farm.
 However, there will still be a steep learning curve.

 A good accountant can take most of the fiddly detail work off your hands, leaving you free to run your business the way you want to.

 Although the expense might seem high, good accountants will be able to save you money in the long run.
 With their understanding of tax legislation they may be able to reduce your tax bill, perhaps enough to cancel out the cost of your accountant's bill.